Judiciary Class 8

 • Each state has a High Court which is the highest court of that state.

-• At the top is the Supreme Court that is located in New Delhi and is presided over by the Chief Justice of India.
+• At the top is the Supreme Court which is located in New Delhi and is presided over by the Chief Justice of India.
 The decisions made by the Supreme Court are binding on all courts in India.

 All the courts are connected with each other because we have an integrated judicial system which means that the decisions made by higher courts are binding on the lower courts.
 Another way to understand this integration is through the appellate system that exists in India which means that a person can appeal to a higher court if they believe that the judgment passed by the lower court is not just.

 The legal system deals with civil law cases and criminal law.
-Dowry death falls within what is considered a ‘crime against society’ and is a violation of criminal law.
+Dowry’s death falls within what is considered a ‘crime against society’ and is a violation of criminal law.
 Some differences between criminal and civil law are given below –

 Criminal Law